tjjfvi/mosaic/README.md

 aX ab
 ```

-If the character is invalid (usually whitespace) or the input is empty, it will make no replacements.
+If the character is not a valid tile symbol (e.g. whitespace) or the input is

-If no tiles match the pattern, it will not consume any input.
+empty, it will not a make areplacement.

 #### `I`

-Like `i`, `I` reads a byte from the input, but it uses a binary encoding.
-It
-will replace the symbol position of the first 8 tiles matching the pattern with
+If the `I` command finds 8 matching tiles, it reads 8 bits from the input and
-either `0` or `1`.
+puts either `0` or `1` in the symbols of those 8 tiles.

 For example, given: